March 26, 2026

 Just beyond the Golden Gate, where San Francisco’s edge frays into the Pacific, a small community of swimmers enters the ocean again and again.
 Not for records.
 Not for spectacle.
 But for connection—to the water, to one another, and to something wilder than daily life usually allows.

-On March 26, we’re welcoming Steve Peletz—filmmaker, research diver, and storyteller —who will discuss his short film Land’s End, an intimate portrait of Bay Area swimmers who brave 51-degree water and unpredictable conditions off China Beach at Land’s End.
-The film has been selected for screening at the International Ocean Film Festival.
+On March 26, we welcomed Steve Peletz—filmmaker, research diver, and storyteller —who screened his short film Lands End, an intimate portrait of Bay Area swimmers who brave 51- degree water and unpredictable conditions off China Beach.
+The film was selected for screening at the 2026 International Ocean Film Festival.

 I am hopeful because over the last 50 years, humans are paying more attention to their impacts on our ocean.
 Public concern is beginning to catch up, but we have to keep fighting.
 Hope is not a substitute for action—it’s a necessary part of an action plan.